LeadWoods0902/DandD_Nightmare_Plague/The Briar Mask/Groups/Erehdehl.md

-Group of religious zealots that aim to achieve a unified [[Chimo-Nahagi]] by any means.
+Group of religious zealots that aim to achieve a unified [[Shigenotomo]] by any means.